Therapy & Psychology Team

 Sophie qualified as an Occupational Therapist in 2012, specialising in Paediatrics.
 She joined Bryn Tirion Hall School Team in September 2017.
 She works both with children on an individual basis at the school and provides staff training.

 Sophie is passionate about offering an excellent standard of service to children, young people and their families/carers, providing ongoing training and support to key individuals in the young person’s life.
 Sophie has a special interest in Autism, Child and Adolescent Mental Health and Sensory Processing Disorders.
-She also completed her module three post-graduate training in Sensory Integration, qualifying as a Sensory Integration Therapy practitioner in January 2018.
+She completed post-graduate training in Sensory Integration, qualifying as a Sensory Integration Therapy practitioner in January 2018.

 Occupational Therapy enables people to participate in daily life and improve their health and wellbeing.
 Occupations for children or young people may include self-care (getting ready to go out, eating a meal or using the toilet), being productive (going to school or volunteering) and leisure (playing with friends or enjoying hobbies).